Brown rat: Adaptations in laboratory populations

 Brown rats' interactions with human environments have resulted in a number of identifiable changes in traits.
 This is especially well documented in laboratory rats.
 Despite significant levels of inbreeding through artificial selection, domesticated laboratory rats maintain higher genetic diversity than laboratory mice.
 Population structure among strains of domesticated rats is so powerful that distinctions are detectable between rats bred in different rooms of the same facilities.
 The earliest evidence of differentiation from wild populations is the early proliferation of color variants among domesticated strains.
 This was documented in the 18th century in Japan and by the 19th century in Europe.

 Today's laboratory rats exhibit physical and behavioral adaptations.
 Rats bred for laboratory use develop smaller testes and have smaller neocortexes.
-They struggle significantly more with digging and swimming than wild rats when placed under identical conditions.[17]
-This latter difference results in an aversion in domesticated rats that allows researchers to test memory using the Morris water maze.[19]
-Rats will recall an unseen platform's location in a pool and swim to it to avoid swimming.
-Other differences contribute to testing in more direct fashions; domesticated rats are able to learn faster and have lower resting levels of stress hormones.[19]
-On the other hand, laboratory rats' increased agonistic behavior is less beneficial and not intentionally selected for.[19]
+They struggle significantly more with digging and swimming than wild rats when placed under identical conditions.
+This latter difference results in an aversion in domesticated rats that allows researchers to test memory using the Morris water maze.
+Rats will recall an unseen platform's location in a pool and swim to it to avoid treading water.
+Other differences contribute to testing in more direct fashions; domesticated rats are able to learn faster and have lower resting levels of stress hormones.
+On the other hand, laboratory rats' increased agonistic behavior is less beneficial and not intentionally selected for.
 A mixture of artificial selection and random variation through genetic drift is likely responsible for these differences.

 Unique adaptations have been observed in albino strains of laboratory rats.
 Albinos have smaller visual cortices and are less active during the day than their pigmented counterparts.
 Both of these adaptations are believed to be connected to their diminished visual acuity.

 Differences between laboratory rats and wild populations have led to increasing concerns over the representativeness of psychological studies using inbred strains.
 Some researchers point to the effects of selective breeding on fear response and brain size as warping the results' applicability to human fear mechanisms.